 When running wires in old buildings, advantage can usually be taken of unused attics or basement ceilings, making it quite simple to run the wires in these places.
-Where the wires are likely to be disturbed or injured, if run on protruding knobs, it is well to protect them by running a board along
+Where the wires are likely to be disturbed or injured, if run on protruding knobs, it is well to protect them by running a board along them, or by running the wires through the joists in tubes.

-Fig. 40-A. Sketch showing a Knob used both to support the "running" wire and to keep the "tap" wire from putting any strain on the splice.
+Fig. 48-A. Sketch showing a Knob used both to support the "running" wire and to keep the "tap" wire from putting any strain on the